Minutes of an Ordinary Parish Council Meeting PPC/MH/143 held remotely on

 1. Apologies for absence – None.

 2. Declarations of interest & written dispensation requests.
+None

-3.1 It was RESOLVED to adopt the minutes as a true record.
-The minutes were signed by the Chairman.
+3. Minutes of previous meeting held on 19th May 2020.
+It was RESOLVED to adopt the minutes as a true record.
+The minutes will be signed by the Chairman in due course.

 4. Open session

 4.1 To receive a report from West Mercia Police – no representative from West Mercia was able to join the meeting.

 4.2 To receive a report from the Ward Councillor – During her report Ward Councillor Hewitt covered the following issues: